USNavalResearchLaboratory/turboWAVE/docs/dev-field.rst

 Field
 =====

-The ``Field`` object is essentially a 4-dimensional array, where one of the dimensions is a component, and the other three are spatial axes.
+The ``Field`` object is essentially a 5-dimensional array (spacetime plus 1 internal axis).
 It provides the following specialized structure useful for simulation (not exhaustive):

 	#.
 Common communication patterns between distributed compute nodes
 	#.
 Iterators to simplify common loop ranges